LarsBesselmann/LibertyGettingStarted-Demos/README.md

         2. To get an idea how to use the code assistant, take a look at the lab https://github.com/LarsBesselmann/LibertyGettingStarted-Lab

-    - Use the **Liberty code assistant for MicroProfile** to create a simple health policy
+    - Use the **Liberty Tools Code Assistant for MicroProfile** to create a simple health policy
         1. Open a browser and check the already available health policies via URL localhost:9080/health

             <kbd>![VSCode-simpleweb-health1](./images/media/VSCode-simpleweb-health1.png)</kbd>